Ippon Again!: Manga

-The series has been serialized in Akita Shoten's shōnen manga magazine Weekly Shōnen Champion since October 18, 2018.
+The series was serialized in Akita Shoten's shōnen manga magazine Weekly Shōnen Champion from October 18, 2018 to March 30, 2023.
+The series was transferred to the Manga Cross website on April 6, 2023.
+The series ended serialization on May 16, 2024 in its 267th chapter.
 Akita Shoten has collected its chapters into individual tankōbon volumes.
 The first volume was released on February 8, 2019.
-As of February 8, 2023, twenty-two volumes have been released.
+As of August 7, 2024, thirty volumes have been released.

 Volume list

 Anime

 An anime adaptation was announced on the thirteenth volume of the manga on July 8, 2021.
 It was later revealed to be a television series produced by Bakken Record and directed by Ken Ogiwara, with Aya Satsuki handling the scripts, Airi Takekawa designing the characters and serving as chief animation director, and Shun Narita composing the music.
-The series premiered on January 9, 2023, on TV Tokyo and other networks.
+The series aired from January 9 to April 3, 2023, on TV Tokyo and other networks.
 The opening theme song is "Stand By Me" by Subway Daydream, while the ending theme song is "Ipponmichi" (いっぽんみち) by Aoba Nishi High School Judo Club.
 Sentai Filmworks licensed the series, and will be streaming it on Hidive.
 Muse Communication licensed the series in Asia-Pacific.